Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 “I’m the best you’ll ever get,” for instance.
 You’re fortunate to have me.

-How it affects you?
-This expression might make you dependent and destroy your self-confidence.
+How does it affect you?
+This expression might lead to dependency and erode your self-confidence.
 You could feel bad about wanting more out of the relationship as a result.

 See this for what it is: an effort to coerce you into continuing in an unhelpful relationship.
 Respect for one another, not superiority complexes, is the foundation of a healthy partnership.